Proposed Plan for 2013-14 Winter Holiday Closure

-For exclusively represented employees, labor contracts may include similar language and requirements under the Higher Education Employer-Employee Relations Act will be observed.
+For exclusively represented employees, labor contracts may include similar provisions, and requirements under the Higher Education Employer-Employee Relations Act will be observed.

 - Employees may utilize vacation days in advance of their actual accrual.

-- Newly hired employees, represented and policy-covered, may utilize their vacation accruals without having six continuous months on pay status.
+- Newly hired employees, represented and policy-covered, may utilize their vacation accruals during the closure before acquiring six continuous months on pay status.

 During the planned break period, the UCLA Health System and certain essential-service facilities will continue to remain open.
-Deans, Vice Chancellors or Organization Heads to whom this responsibility has been delegated will determine if any facilities under their management will need to remain fully or partially open during the closure and arrange for appropriate staffing.
-These decisions should be forwarded to the Assistant Vice Chancellor—Facilities Management.
+Deans, Vice Chancellors and Organization Heads to whom this responsibility has been delegated will need to determine if any facilities under their management will need to remain fully or partially open during the closure and, accordingly, arrange for appropriate staffing.
+Send copies of these approval decisions to the offices of the Assistant Vice Chancellor, Facilities Management, and to Employee & Labor Relations.

-Comments may be sent to Lazetta Smith in Campus Human Resources at firstname.lastname@example.org or to Maure Gardner in Health System Human Resources at email@example.com June 22, 2012.
+Comments or questions regarding application of personnel policies during the closure may be sent to Lazetta Smith in Campus Human Resources at firstname.lastname@example.org or to Maure Gardner in Health System Human Resources at email@example.com August 16, 2013.

 Campus Human Resources, Personnel Services